Here's what tax pros are looking for in Donald Trump's returns

 Whether Americans will learn much from the returns is another question.
 Trump's finances are known to be complex, with the IRS itself complaining about the difficulty of examining every entity from which he may have drawn income.

-Here are the areas tax professionals said they plan to focus on once the returns are released.
+Here are the areas tax professionals said they plan to focus on once the six years of returns, dating from 2015 to 2020, are released.

 What do the returns actually show about his finances?